 Banc of California, now known as MUFG Union Bank as a result of a merger, was founded by William Chapman Ralston on July 4, 1864, in San Francisco, California.
-According to some sources, the bank was claimed to be the pioneer commercial bank in Western United States.
+According to some sources, the bank was claimed to be the pioneer commercial bank in the Western United States.

 Origin of Banc of California can be traced to a banking firm started by four (4) man—Fretz, Morgan, Garrison, and Ralston—in 1856.
-Along the line, in 1864, Ralston opened the Banc of California with Darius Ogden Mills as president and Ralston himself as cashier; Louis McLane was among the board of directors.
+Along the line, in 1864, Ralston opened the Banc of California with Darius Ogden Mills as president and Ralston himself as a cashier; Louis McLane was among the board of directors.

 Moving forward, on September 4, 1864, a branch was opened in Gold Hill Nevada.
 The bank financed several mining operations and repossessed mines of defaulters.
-According to history, Ralston, in most cases, would lend money to mine owners under circumstances which make repayment difficult and usually resulted in default and repossession.
+According to history, Ralston, in most cases, would lend money to mine owners under circumstances that make repayment difficult and usually resulted in default and repossession.

 During the time of volatile trading of Nevada mining stocks, there was a run on the bank.
 With the fear of the bank becoming insolvent, a surge of customers withdrew their funds.

 Ralston later turned over everything he owned to Sharon through execution of a deed of trust, also admitted to irregularities in the banking practices and he stepped down as president.

 Subsequently, the bank reopened on October 2, 1875, with Darius Ogden Mills as president.
 William Alvord succeeded him after his retirement in 1878.
 Under William Alvord’s leadership, the Banc of California became a notable center of exchange between Europeans money market and those of China and Japan.

 Decades later, the Banc of California merged with Union Bank to form Union Bank of California in April 1996.